 Why did this ending come about?
 It's hard to say.
 We know it is not the original ending, because Drew Karpyshyn, who wrote the first two games, has gone public with his original plans.
 The motivation behind the revised ending has yet to be publicly discussed, but one very obvious answer is that someone figured it out.
 Fandom is so sprawling, so well-informed, that one person — and therefore, all of Reddit — and therefore, anyone who cared to find out — deduced what the ending would be.
 (And that would have been pretty easy because Karpyshyn, who is a good writer, foreshadowed it, obfuscating it solely by Hiding It In Plain Sight amongst a number of other dangling plot threads.
 See the linked article for details.)
 BioWare, understandably, did not want to release a game where everyone could see the ending coming... but their alternative was to write an ending that no one could see coming, because — similar to the HIMYM situation above — it was the ending to a completely different story.
 And this, for good or ill, is what they chose.

 How could this ending have been salvaged?
 Simple: You don't.
 As mentioned, if you are telling your story properly, people should be able to guess the ending.
 It's proof that Karpyshyn was telling the story correctly.
-(It's also proof he was telling it successfully; if not, nobody would care enough to guess.)
 And one of the things you have to put up with, in today's age of storytelling, is fans outsmarting you; there are more of them, they have more internet time than you, and they pay a lot of attention — "fan" is short for "fanatic," remember.
 So if you don't want people to guess your ending, what are your options?
 One is to pull a J. D. Salinger and not let anyone read your stories.
 Another is to do what BioWare did and go all Shocking Swerve.
 And the third is to just shrug your shoulders and soldier on.
-After all, if people are engaged enough that they're Wild Mass Guessing your ending...
-Well, that's a good problem to have.
+After all, if people are engaged enough with your story that they're Wild Mass Guessing your ending...
+Well, maybe that just means you're doing a good job?

 But let's say — for the sake of politeness — that the "CTRL-ALT-DEL" ending (Fan Nickname, after the fact that you either control, alter or delete the Reapers) was intentional from the start.
 How do we salvage that?
 Well, we work its Central Theme into the story more thoroughly.
 From a programming standpoint, ME3 an unenviable job: the franchise uses Old Save Bonus to import over 1000 player-chosen variables from game to game.
 The third game has to pay off all these variables in some way.
 The writers wanted to slim all of that down as much as possible, because writing one thousand different branches...
 Well, that's a recipe for Author Existence Failure.
 So the writers trimmed some of the branches.
 But we can safely say that they went too far.
 There are literally no situations in which you, the player, must consciously choose who will live and who will die, because writing them would have been too complicated.
 Even though the conscious choice to let people die was the thematic heart of the game, it was not included in the game.
 Obviously, one should not hit people over the head with one's Aesop, but failing to include it at all is a problem too.